-The Forum's first sustainable planter of the 'Greening the Town' project was planted on Abington Street by the junction of St Giles Terrace.
+The Forum's sustainable planters of the 'Greening the Town' project are located on Abington Street by the junction of St Giles Terrace, at the top of Guildhall Road and in purpose-built planters in St Katherine's Gardens.
 The 'Greening the Town' project aims to increase biodiversity in the town centre by dedicating areas for sustainable plants and flowers.

 Northampton Town Council provides Northampton in Bloom, which brings colour to the town each summer.
 One of the main objectives of Bloom is to make planting more sustainable and supportive of biodiversity.
 Therefore, planters with perennial plants will be placed in the town centre, which will create a year-round display as well as providing shelter and food for soil organisms, insects and birds.

-The planter showcases examples of plants that can be grown for all year round in the smallest of spaces.
+The planters showcase examples of plants that can be grown for all year round in the smallest of spaces.
 Whether a window box, patio troughs, a one metre square patch of soil or larger areas, we all can support biodiversity by planting a green space.

 Northampton Town Councillor Andrew Stevens, who chairs the Climate Change Forum, commented